 One generally unbroken trend over the course of recent decades has been the shifting of consumer interest towards organic produce.
 While the US gives over significantly less land to organic agriculture than the likes of Europe or Australia, the organic farming movement has only become more prominent, with organic stores becoming a common sight across America and the rest of the world.

-Organic agriculture has been around for about 100 years and began primarily as a reaction to the new farming methods that were making farming more efficient but, as every organic farmer would argue, at the expense of food quality.
+Organic agriculture has been around for about a hundred years and began primarily as a reaction to the new farming methods that were making farming more efficient but, as every organic farmer would argue, at the expense of food quality.
 There is much to organic farming but the general (not incorrect) impression is that it avoids artificial chemicals, whether these be pesticides, fertilizer, or flavor-enhancing additives.
 Organic apiculture is no exception.

 Organic beekeeping is a collective term for the apicultural practices that avoid the many artificial products available for nourishing and managing bee colonies.